Introduction to Traditional Brazilian Food

-Traditional Brazilian food is a mosaic of influences from many different cultures: Brazil's native peoples (several tribes), European (Portuguese, Italian, Spanish, Dutch, German, and Polish), African, Asian (mostly Japanese), and also Middle-Eastern (Lebanese and Syrian).
+These Traditional Brazilian Foods are part of a mosaic of influences from many different cultures: Brazil's native peoples (several tribes), European (Portuguese, Italian, Spanish, Dutch, German, and Polish), African, Asian (mostly Japanese), and also Middle-Eastern (Lebanese and Syrian).

-It also varies from one region to another, reflecting the country's diverse backgrounds and vast territory.
+These authentic Brazilian appetizers, dinners, desserts, and drinks also vary from one region to another, reflecting the country's diverse backgrounds and vast territory.

-Now, let's continue on to an overview of authentic Brazilian food or cuisine.
+Now, let's continue to an overview of authentic Brazilian food or cuisine.

-First of all, let's look at typical ingredients that are heavily used on a daily basis in Brazilian cooking.
+First of all, let's look at typical ingredients that are heavily used daily in Brazilian cooking.

 Typical Ingredients: